 This program can also offer you the opportunity to complete hands-on training in various systems and gain insight into the systems engineering process, preparing you to create new platforms and structures that suit any situation.
 Upon graduation, you’ll be poised to use these principles to design and maintain large-scale earth-moving systems, analyze operational processes for financial concerns, and generate and use valuable modeling information to drive more efficient practices.

-If, after graduating from the program, you decide to pursue the Master of Engineering in Mining and Geological Engineering, 12 of the 15 units taken in this certificate program can be transferred.
-All 15 units can also be transferred if you are completing both programs concurrently, all 15 units earned in the certificate are eligible for transfer into the master’s program.
+If, after graduating from the program, you decide to pursue the Master of Engineering in Mining and Geological Engineering, all 15 units taken in this certificate program can be transferred.
+All 15 units can also be transferred if you are completing both programs concurrently.

 Required Courses (9 units):